 The Science Behind Bike Saddle Comfort (And Why Yours Might Be All Wrong)

 If you've ever finished a long ride feeling more numb than accomplished, you're not alone.
-For decades, cyclists accepted saddle discomfort as just part of the sport - but groundbreaking medical research has revealed we've been thinking about bike seats all wrong.
+For decades, cyclists accepted saddle discomfort as just part of the sport.
+But groundbreaking medical research has revealed we've been thinking about bike seats all wrong.

 The Painful Truth About Traditional Saddles